-As a volunteer for the Long-Term Care Ombudsman program, you serve as a listening ear and voice for residents in long-term care settings such as nursing homes, adult family homes, and boarding homes.
-Ombudsmen educate residents, staff, families and the community about long-term care issues, resources, resident rights and quality of life in long-term care settings.
+As a volunteer for the Long-Term Care Ombudsman program, you serve as a listening ear and voice for residents in long-term care settings such as skilled nursing facilities, assisted living facilities, adult family homes, and boarding homes.
+Ombudsmen educate residents, staff, families, and the community about long-term care issues, resources, and resident rights and advocate for quality of life in long-term care settings.”

 Certified LTC Ombudsmen serve residents by:

 Providing them with information about their rights and available resources

 Obtaining factual information about their complaints, investigating and resolving these complaints and providing them with protection of their rights

 Assuring they receive fair treatment from service providers

 Pierce County Long-Term Care Ombudsman 3602 Pacific Ave.
 Suite 200 Tacoma, WA 98418

 1. Apply online or send in the online application, then complete an (in-person or virtual) interview.
 2. Pass background check.
 3. Complete federally mandated LTC Ombudsman coursework and receive certificate and badge.
 4. Complete on-the-job shadowing.
 5. Be assigned a facility and receive promotional and educational materials to help you succeed as an ombudsman within your assigned facility.